The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

+We restrict ourselves to varieties $U$ with a quasi-finite morphism to the stack $\mathcal{M}$ and do not work directly with the stack $\mathcal{M}$ itself only to avoid technicalities such as resolving singularities of the stack $\mathcal{M}$, the theory of Higgs bundles on stacks, and variations of Hodge structure on stacks.

+Another reason for not working with the stack directly is that a simple argument (similar to Chevalley-Weil's theorem) shows that our main result can be \emph{used} to prove that the stack $\mathcal{M}$ satisfies similar finiteness properties, under the assumption that $\mathcal{M}$ is \emph{uniformizable}, i.e., there is a scheme $M$ and a finite \'etale surjective morphism $M\to \mathcal{M}$.
+Examples of components of $\mathcal{M}$ which are uniformizable are the stack $\mathcal{C}_g$ of curves of genus $g\geq 2$, as well as the stack of smooth hypersurfaces in projective space \cite{JLlevel} and the stack of very canonically polarized varieties \cite{PoppIII}.
+In light of these examples, it seems reasonable to suspect that the stack $\mathcal{M}\otimes_{\QQ} \CC$ is in fact uniformizable.
+We formulate our expectation as a conjecture:

+\begin{conjecture}[Uniformizability of $\mathcal{M}$] The stack $\mathcal{M}_{h}$ over $\QQ$ of polarized smooth proper geometrically connected varieties with semi-ample canonical bundle is uniformizable. \end{conjecture}

 \begin{ack} The first named author gratefully acknowledges support of the IHES.
-The authors gratefully acknowledge support from SFB/Transregio 45. \end{ack}
+The authors gratefully acknowledge support from SFB/Transregio 45.
+We are most grateful to the referees for many helpful comments. \end{ack}

-\begin{con} A variety over $k$ is an integral finite type separated scheme over $k$.
-A pair $(X,L)$ is a (smooth proper connected) polarized variety over $k$ if $X$ is a smooth projective connected variety over $k$ and $L$ is an ample line bundle on $X$.
+\begin{con} A variety over $k$ is an integral quasi-projective scheme over $k$.
+A pair $(X,L)$ is a (smooth projective connected) polarized variety over $k$ if $X$ is a smooth projective connected variety over $k$ and $L$ is an ample line bundle on $X$.

 If $L/k$ is an extension of fields and $U$ is a variety (or algebraic stack) over $k$, then we let $U_L $ denote the base-change of $U$ to $\Spec L$.
-Sometimes we will denote $U_L$ as $U\otimes_k L$ to avoid possible confusion. \end{con}
+We will sometimes denote $U_L$ by $U\otimes_k L$ to avoid confusion. \end{con}